Powerlearnproject/se-assignment-day-2-git-and-github-harjybhorlah/README.md

 Version control helps maintain your project's integrity by allowing you to track every change made to your project, allowing developers to understand what has been changed, when, and by whom. it also gives you control access to decide to revert, merge, or delete different branches of the project

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
-Setting up a new repository on github starts with signing up on github for new users, after creating an account the next step is to Click on the “+” icon in the top-right corner of the page and select “New repository” from the dropdown menu after that the next step is to configure the repository details by setting a name for the repository and details, the visibity decide if it will be a private or public include a readd me file for more informations on the repository and also the license some of the important decisions to make includes:
+Setting up a new repository on github starts with signing up on github for new users, after creating an account the next step is to Click on the “+” icon in the top-right corner of the page and select “New repository” from the dropdown menu after that the next step is to configure the repository details by setting a name for the repository and details, the visibility decide if it will be a private or public include a readd me file for more informations on the repository and also the license some of the important decisions to make includes:
 1.the name of the repository
 2. the visibility, if its going to be private or public